Disclaimer: The information on this page is continuously changing. Please check back often.

 How many shots of the COVID-19 vaccine will be needed?

 Pfizer-BioNTech and Moderna vaccines require two doses roughly 2-3 weeks apart.
-You will be contacted to schedule an appointment to receive your second dose.
+You will schedule an appointment to receive your second dose when you schedule your first.
+Johnson & Johnson/Janssen requires only one shot.

 *One vaccine is being developed by Johnson and Johnson that would require only one dose if approved.

-Is one dose of the COVID-19 vaccine effective?
+Is one dose of the Pfizer and Moderna vaccine effective?

 One dose of vaccine has not been fully tested.
 Two doses of a COVID-19 vaccine provide over 90% protection.
 When the COVID-19 vaccine becomes available to you, and after you receive your first dose, you should schedule the second dose appointment before leaving your doctor’s office.
 The FDA dismissed the idea of using half doses or making changes to the FDA-authorized dosing or schedules.